Kathryn Iklé (pronounced 'E-clay') is a Dallas, TX UX professional, consultant, motivational speaker, creative, and versatile artist.

 From producing art education social media videos for the Germantown Community Library to hosting art classes for senior living communities and corporate networking events, Kathryn loves to take her gifts, talents, and time, and invest in the lives of others.

-Her extensive industry knowledge has enabled her to offer creative and strategic consulting services through Third Entity to a variety of individuals, entrepreneurs, and businesses.
+In addition, she also serves as the Head of UX & Marketing at Third Entity.
+Her extensive industry knowledge has enabled her to offer creative and strategic consulting services to a variety of individuals, entrepreneurs, and businesses.
 Many have benefited from her problem-solving skills and innovative thinking.
+She was named one of the top ten leading executive coaches in Texas.
 Clients testify that she takes vision to a whole new level, offering new and fresh solutions to any challenge.

 Kathryn is an advocate for the arts and is always looking for opportunities to collaborate and support other artists.
 She is very involved in the Dallas arts community.
-She is a member of the Visual Arts Guild of Frisco and is the former Vice President of the Visual Arts Guild of Prosper.
-In addition, she is a Dallas Museum of Art League member and patron.
+She serves as the President of the Art Club of McKinney in McKinney, TX, and is a member of the Visual Arts Guild of Frisco, Arts Centre of Plano, Denton Greater Arts Council, Dallas Museum of Art League, AIGA (American Institute of Graphic Arts), TFII (Texas Fashion Industry Initiative), Dallas Society of Visual of Communications, and Scottish Rite for Children's Crayon Club.

 All Images & Text Copyright 2022 Kathryn Ikle, Ikle Creative Designs All Rights Reserved